Jawaharlal Nehru Stadium (Kochi): 2017 FIFA U-17 World Cup

+Forca Kochi FC

+The stadium is the home ground of the Super League Kerala club Forca Kochi FC since 2024.

 Kerala Strikers

-The Celebrity Cricket League team Kerala Strikers played its home matches in the stadium since 2012.
+The Celebrity Cricket League team Kerala Strikers played its home matches in the stadium since 2012 upon till 2016.

 Accessibility

 The Jawaharlal Nehru International Stadium is located in the heart of the city.
 It lies beside the Banerjee Road between Kaloor and Palarivattom, a common stretch among many city bus routes.
 The Stadium Link Road from the southern side allows access from Thammanam and Kathrikadavu, although there is no public transport along this route.
 The stadium is situated at 2.5 and 5.2 km from the North (Town) and South (Junction) railway stations respectively.

 All city buses passing through the Kaloor-Palarivattom stretch have a stop at the stadium.
 The JLN Stadium metro station of the Kochi Metro is situated right in front of the stadium.
 The presence of a prominent bus stop as well as a metro station makes it a prime location and one which can be easily accessed from any part of the city.